casper-network/docs/source/docs/casper/workflow/setup-private-network.md

 You should add the below configuration options to `chainspec.toml` file inside the [private network directory](/#step-2-setting-up-the-directory).

 ### Unrestricted transfers config
-This option disables the unrestricted transfers between normal accounts.
+This option disables unrestricted transfers between normal accounts.
 A normal account user can not do a fund transfer when this attribute is set to false.
 Only administrators can transfer tokens freely between users and other administrators.

 ```typescript
 [core]